Sherna Hough Deamer was

 local students from most segments of Israeli society, who within the

 year, (2001-02) had guided some 200,000 visitors down the Terraces

 while explaining the Bahá'í Faith and its institutions, and lifting the

 veil of mystery through which so many Israelis view the Faith.

 See the Bahá'í World Web Site for further details.

 From January 2003, Sherna was the Coordinator of the Self-help Section of the Court of Contra Consta until her retirement in March 2014.
-She has been, or is, Member of the Local Spiritual Assembly (LSA) of the Bahá'ís of San Rafael; Media Representative for the LSA; Member of the Board of Directors (BoD) of the Marin Inter-Faith Council
+She is an elected member of the Local Spiritual Assembly (LSA) of the Bahá'ís of San Rafael; has been the Media Representative for the LSA; was a member of the Board of Directors (BoD) of the Marin Inter-Faith Council

 BoD of the Montecito Area Resident's Association (MARA); Member of the

 Newsletter task force for MARA; Volunteered with the Golden Gates

 National Recreation Area at Pt.
 Bonita Light House Gives weekly deepenings on the Faith; runs monthly movie-night fund raisers; and probably a few other things as well.